Author Guidelines

 Illustrations/Tables

-- Images should be uploaded as separate files within the ScholarOne system.
-Image files should be high resolution TIFF, at least 300 dpi at a size of 6x9 inches.
-All illustrations and tables should include titles/captions and should be clearly labeled and credited.
+- Figures and tables should be uploaded as separate files within the ScholarOne system.
+Image files should be high-resolution TIFF or .png and at least 300 dpi at a size of 6x9 inches.
 Tables should be uploaded as Microsoft Word or Excel files.
+All figures and tables should include titles/captions and should be clearly labeled and credited.
+In ScholarOne, figures and tables are designated as "Figure" and you will include the caption and link text.
+In ScholarOne, Tables are designated as "Table."

 References